TTTTTTedder/ECS150_Project2/REPORT.md

       initializing an ```idle``` thread (to provide a basis for

-      context switching)and linking a first thread to commence
+      context switching) and linking a first thread to commence

       the threading library.
-Later continuous yielding ensures that
+Continuous yielding ensures that

       threads can be created/destroyed/run.